 Grouping Bar in Blazor Pivot Table Component

-The Grouping Bar option in pivot table automatically populates fields from the bound data source and allows end users to drag fields between different axes such as columns, rows, values, and filters, and create pivot table at runtime.
-It can be enabled by setting the ShowGroupingBar property in SfPivotView class to true.
+The Grouping Bar option in the Pivot Table automatically displays fields from the bound data source.
+It allows users to drag and drop fields between different axes such as columns, rows, values, and filters to create a pivot table at runtime.
+You can enable it by setting the ShowGroupingBar property in SfPivotView class to true.

-• Re-arranging fields through drag-and-drop operation between row, column, value and filter axes.
+• Re-arranging fields through drag-and-drop operations between row, column, value, and filter axes.

-• Remove fields from the existing report using remove icon.
+• Removing fields from the existing report using the remove icon.

-• Add fields to the report using fields panel option.
+• Adding fields to the report using the fields panel option.

-• Filtering members of specific fields using filter icon.
+• Filtering members of specific fields using the filter icon.

-• Sorting members of specific fields using sort icon.
+• Sorting members of specific fields using the sort icon.

 @using Syncfusion.Blazor.PivotView